TomPotato/Rover-Embedded-Project-2024-25/README.md

 │
 ├── README.md
 ├── LICENSE (MIT defined)
-├── rover_exoscheletons             # stl used for the exoskeleton of the rover ├── images_readme
+├── rover_exoscheleton              # stl used for the exoskeleton of the rover ├── images_readme
-│   └──images                       # images used inside the readme ├── presentation!!                  # presentation of the project └── Our Code
+│   └──images                       # images used inside the readme ├── images_schematics
+│  └──images                        # images with the schematics of the Arduino jumpers connections in the Rover ├── presentation!!                  # presentation of the project └── Our Code
-    ├──etc
-    └──etc
+    ├──ArduinoUNO                   # Arduino side code
+    └──MSP43P401R                   # Texas side code
 </code>
 </pre>